rooftopcms/rooftop-ruby/README.md

 * Authentication: there are a couple of ways of doing this, but the simplest would be a quick WP plugin to generate a per-user API key which we pass in the header.
 * Preview: once authentication is solved, we need to be able to show posts in draft
 * Media: media is exposed by the API.
 Don't know if this explicitly needs supporting by the API or just accessible
-* Allowing other classes to be exposed: mixing in RooftopRubyClient::Client *should* allow a custom class to hit the right endpoint, but it's work-in-progress
+* Allowing other classes to be exposed: mixing in RooftopClient::Client *should* allow a custom class to hit the right endpoint, but it's work-in-progress